 Death Note: At the height of Light's power in the second half of the series, we see that the world has become a dark shadow of its earlier self.
 Crime is way down, but when all it takes for someone to die is a name, a face and a criminal record (possibly even if it's fake), everyone lives in terror.

-Watchmen to the extreme.
+Watchmen is set during the darkest days of a Cold War made worse by the presence of a superhero with godlike power.
 More or less subverted in the end, when there is finally world peace, though there are millions dead and one of the world's largest cities is destroyed.
-Even the peace brought about is suggested to be quite fragile, suggesting that it was all for nothing.

 Subverted in Transmetropolitan.
 The future setting appears at first to be a filthy, crowded, cruel dystopia.
 As the story progresses, though, it becomes clear that they're dealing with essentially the same issues we deal with today, just with the volume turned up by technology and increased population.
 Furthermore, some of the modern world's problems have been defeated; pollution has ceased to be an issue for example, though in Spider's childhood it apparently still was a severe threat.
 The subversion is further driven home by the protagonist's ultimately optimistic nature.
 There's even a Christmas special where he explicitly states that things tend to be better in the future.

 Mega City One, home of Judge Dredd, due to being a satire on zero-tolerance policing.
 Actually, all of the mega cities in Judge Dredd's world qualify.
 And nearly all of the habitable land outside them is a wasteland, peppered with radioactive areas and populated by mutants — the result of a series of nuclear wars.
 So the whole of Judge Dredd's world qualifies.

 The world of Strontium Dog is not quite so horrible as Judge Dredd, but it's still pretty nasty.
 In the aftermath of a nuclear war, mutants are a victimised underclass and big tycoons casually commit genocide in the name of profit.